What is a Pioneer Species?

 pioneer specie lichen.

-• Lichens (e.g., Cladonia spp.): Help break down rock surfaces and contribute to soil formation.
+• Lichens (e.g., Cladonia spp.): Break up rock surfaces and thus contribute to soil formation.

-• Cyanobacteria (e.g., Anabaena spp.): These bacteria can fix nitrogen, enriching the soil for future plant growth.
+• Cyanobacteria for instance, Anabaena spp.
+These bacteria may fix nitrogen in the soil thus enriching it for other plant growth.

-• Flowering Plants (e.g., Lupines, Lupinus lepidus): These nitrogen-fixing plants thrive in disturbed soils and help prepare the environment for other species.
+• Flowering Plants such as Lupines, Lupinus lepidus.
+They are nitrogen fixer plants and thrive in disturbed soils; hence, they can prepare the environment for other species.

 The Bottom Line